 Anzac Hill a popular tourist destination is open 24/7.
 You will find the Anzac Hill Memorial that commemorates and honors all the men and women who fought in the great wars which Australia has participated.
 Each year a dawn service is held here on Anzac Day.
 This is an ideal lookout to see panoramic views of the town and the stunning East and West MacDonnell Ranges.
-Campervan rental in Alice Springs is one of the best ways to get around and see Alice Springs.
+The best way of exploring Alice Spring is to hire a campervan and then visit its every nook and cranny.

 Alice Springs Reptile Centre – one of Australia’s largest reptile exhibition Centre is open from 09:30 a.m. to 05:00 p.m. daily (closed on Christmas Day and New Years Day).
 View a wide range of reptiles up close and personal including the large saltwater crocodiles and the frill-neck lizards.
 This is a fun outing for people of all ages.
 Do not miss the daily show with fun information on the reptiles followed by a supervised handling session.
 Rent a camper to explore the destinations of Alice Springs on your own.

 Bring out your camera and head to Rainbow Valley to capture the sandstone bluffs and cliffs with colorful rainbow-like rock bands.
 The area is best accessed by four-wheel drive and for those wishing to explore close up bushwalking around the bluff area can also be fun.
 The Park has camping facilities and picnic areas with toilets and gas barbecues.
 Hire a campervan and get to wander around all the major destinations you have planned of.